verrgod/GameMoo/README.md

 ## Design Process

-### This website was tailored to users of all walks of life, and having a main goal of allowing users to be competitive to be placed in the leaderboards.
+### This website was tailored to users of all walks of life, particularly those who love to play games / are competitive in nature and having a main goal of allowing users to be competitive to be placed in the leaderboards.

 * As a player, I want to create an account to save my scores.
 * As a player, I want to play games on my account and have them saved on the leaderboards.